Olympus E-M5 vs Panasonic GX7

 - More heavily discounted: Has been on the market for longer (launched in February 2012).

-Advantages of the Panasonic Lumix DMC-GX7:
+Reasons to prefer the Panasonic Lumix DMC-GX7:

-- Better video: Provides higher movie framerates (1080/60p vs 1080/60i).
+- Better video: Provides higher movie framerates (1080/60p versus 1080/60i).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2760k vs 1440k dots).